Director & Senior Consultant surgeon – Hepatobiliary Pancreatic, GI oncology.

 • Blood investigations: Complete blood count, Liver function test, HIV, HBV and HCV testing, coagulation profile, CA19-9, CEA, Serum electrolytes, RFT

-• Radiological imaging USG Abdomen, Triple phase CT scan of the abdomen, MRCP ,PET-CT scan
+• Radiological imaging USG Abdomen, Triple phase CT scan of the abdomen, MRCP , PET-CT scan

 If the patient presents with signs & symptoms of obstructive jaundice patient will be advised to get a ERCP or PTBD done to relieve the jaundice.
 This facilitates a safer surgery.
-In cases of advanced disease , a metal stent is placed.
+In cases of advanced disease, a metal stent is placed.

 Treatment Options

-The planning of treatment will depend on the extent and type of cancer, degree of spread and the age and general condition of the patient.
+The planning of treatment will depend on the extent and type of cancer, the degree of spread, and the age and general condition of the patient.
 Most patients are nutritionally depleted and will need support and advice on diet.
+The treatment is usually multimodality and the sequencing is decided based on the stage.

 Surgery

 Surgery for the gall bladder cancer depends on the stage of the cancer.
 If the disease is confined to gall bladder then patient will require Radical cholecystectomy with wedge resection of the liver(4b/5 segments) with portal lymphadenectomy with or without bile duct resection Some patients will get diagnosed of gall bladder cancer after undergoing laparoscopic cholecystectomy for the gall stones, this is defined as incidental gall bladder cancer.. such patients are treated with revision radical cholecystectomy (wedge resection of the liver)with portal lymphadenectomy at the earliest for stages T2 and beyond.
 Some gall bladder cancers may require a major hepatectomy as well.
-We are one of the few centres in the country who o?er major and aggressive surgical resections for gall bladder cancer with a good success rate.
+We are one of the few centres in the country who?er major and aggressive surgical resections for gall bladder cancer with a good success rate.

 Chemotherapy